-While the concept of application depending mapping is self-evident, the implementation of application depending mapping is a little more complicated.
-There are different approaches and levels that can produce different results.
+While the concept of application depending mapping is self-evident, the implementation of application mapping is a little more complicated.
+There are different approaches and levels that can produce different results when application monitoring.
 Depending on which approach you use for automated discovery and mapping, you may be at risk of not seeing your IT ecosystem in its entirety.
 That’s because some older systems are engineered to operate in a specific environment or for specific management platforms.

 Within the realm of agent and agentless discovery, there are three well-established techniques for accomplishing application depending mapping, all of which have their pros and cons:

 - + From a singular location, you can remotely sweep an entire network structure or data center.

 - + From an instrumentation perspective, its lightweight ability makes it incredibly attractive.

 - −The dynamic nature of today’s IT environment (VMs, containers, autoscalers) complicates sweep and poll’s ability to accurately survey and capture what’s taking place and changing within an ecosystem.

 - −Sweeping a datacenter takes a long time, leading some organizations to do this nightly or even weekly, creating a “strobe light” effect: you can see when the light is flashing, but much can change in the subsequent period of darkness.

 - −Fingerprints work fairly well for off-the-shelf applications but are not helpful for custom applications or applications not in the fingerprint library.